rowanmoul/ArchSecureDualBoot/README.md

 `tpm_files_part=PARTUUID=some-uuid-for-dev-sda5 cryptdevice=PARTUUID=the-uuid-of-the-luks-partition:cryptroot`
 There are many more optional arguments for `tpm2_encrypt` that are meant to provide flexibility without having to change the code in the hook, but we are sticking to the defaults here.
 This is also in addition to any other kernel arguments you may want to add that are actually related to the kernel, such as the log level or the quiet flag.
+You also want to uncomment `GRUB_DISABLE_SUBMENU=y` at the bottom of the file or everything except the main linux menu entry will be hidden in a subfolder, and more importantly, the patch we will adding to `/etc/grub.d/10_linux` below will not work!

 *You will notice that we did not add any arguments to activate `bitlocker_windows_boot`, and we are also not re-generating the grub config with `grub-mkconfig` just yet.
 Both of these things are coming in the next section!*